ppoffice/hexo-theme-icarus/source/_posts/en/Configuring-Theme.md

 head:
     open_graph:
         # Page title (og:title) (optional)
-        # You should leave this blank for most of the time
         title:
         # Page type (og:type) (optional)
-        # You should leave this blank for most of the time
         type: blog
         # Page URL (og:url) (optional)
-        # You should leave this blank for most of the time
         url:
         # Page cover (og:image) (optional)
-        # You should leave this blank for most of the time
         image:
         # Site name (og:site_name) (optional)
-        # You should leave this blank for most of the time
         site_name:
         # Page author (article:author) (optional)
-        # You should leave this blank for most of the time
         author:
         # Page description (og:description) (optional)
-        # You should leave this blank for most of the time
         description:
         # Twitter card type (twitter:card)
         twitter_card: